-594 LLC Act § 3.06(3).
+&lt;sup>630 LLC Act § 3.06(3).

-595 See TBOC §§ 101.051, 101.052.
+&lt;sup>631 See TBOC §§ 101.051, 101.052.

-F. Company Agreement.
-Most of the provisions relating to the organization and management of an LLC and the terms governing its securities are to be contained in the LLC's company agreement ("Company Agreement"), which will typically contain provisions similar to those in limited partnership agreements and corporate bylaws.
-596 A Company Agreement is the same as the document referred to as the "Regulations" for LLCs governed by the LLC Act.
-A Company Agreement may be oral or in writing, 597 but an oral Company Agreement is subject to the statute of frauds.
-598 The complexity of the matters typically addressed in a Company Agreement make it rare and inadvisable to have an oral Company Agreement.
+those in limited partnership agreements and corporate bylaws.
+A Company Agreement is the same as the document referred to as the "Regulations" for LLCs governed by the LLC Act.
+A Company Agreement may be oral or in writing, but an oral Company Agreement is subject to the statute of frauds.
+The complexity of the matters typically addressed in a Company Agreement make it rare and inadvisable to have an oral Company Agreement.